modular/modular/KGEN/docs/public/get-started.md

 ## Tips

 + **Rename the included notebooks** if you make any changes.
-These files will be reset upon any server refresh or update, sorry.
-If you rename them then your changes will be safe.
+These files will reset upon any server refresh or update, sorry.
+So if you rename the files, your changes will be safe.
 + You can use `%%python` at the top of a notebook cell and write normal Python code.
 Variables, functions, and imports defined in a Python cell are available for access in future Mojo cells.